VandyApps/code-golf-2016-spring/README.md

 character count conversions are correct.

 The non-whitespace length of your converted solutions will be added to your "Code Golf" score.
-Therefore you want to produce the most optimal conversion so that your code golf score remains low.

 The file `problem5.practice.txt` is sample input for this question and the file `problem5s.practice.txt` is sample output.

-###6) The VandyNacci Sequence (3 point)
+###6) The VandyNacci Sequence
+Difficulty level 3

 ####OVERVIEW